gvalkov/tailon/README.md

 The 'glob' filespec evaluates to the list of files that match a shell file name pattern.
 The pattern is evaluated each time the file list is refreshed.
-The 'alias=' specifier overwrites the parent directory of each matched file.
+An 'alias' specifier overwrites the parent directory of each matched file in the UI.
+Note that quoting is necessary to prevent shell expansion.

+  tailon "glob,/var/log/apache/*.log" "glob,alias=apache,/var/log/apache/*.log"

 The 'dir' specifier evaluates to all files in a directory.

+  tailon dir,/var/log/apache

-The "group=" specifier sets the group in which files appear in the file dropdown of the toolbar.
+The "group=" specifier sets the group in which files appear in the file dropdown of the UI.

 Example usage:
   tailon file1.txt file2.txt file3.txt